 - 4.5.1 The competitor will be the sole occupant of the aircraft during Advanced and Unlimited competition flights.
 In all other categories, Safety Pilots are authorized. - 4.5.2 Safety Pilots must have aerobatic competition experience. - 4.5.3 The competitor has the sole responsibility for determining the qualifications of an individual to act as a Safety Pilot in the competitor's make and model aircraft.

-- 4.5.4 Safety pilots shall not communicate to the competitor nor manipulate the controls during the Performance, except as needed for safety. - 4.5.5 Any figure aided by the Safety Pilot shall be zeroed.
+If the competitor is a Student Pilot, the Safety Pilot must be an appropriately-rated Certified Flight Instructor. - 4.5.4 Safety pilots shall not communicate to the competitor nor manipulate the controls during the Performance, except as needed for safety. - 4.5.5 Any figure aided by the Safety Pilot shall be zeroed.